IoT solutions for hotels that are transforming operations

 The IoT is kicking up quite a storm, creating cross-sector business opportunities.
 Technology powering the IoT is already revolutionizing traditional industries including hospitality, where it heralds reduced costs for your property and an optimized guest experience thanks to a more customized and connected stay.

-8 uses of IoT in hospitality
+Key benefits of IoT in hospitality

-Tech savvy millennials are the driving force behind the new digital customer values of today: authenticity, personalization, socio-emotional connection, convenience, control and speed.
+Tech-savvy millennials are the driving force behind the new digital customer values of today: authenticity, personalization, socio-emotional connection, convenience, control and speed.

 When British technology pioneer Kevin Ashton first coined the term IoT back in 1999, magnetic-stripe room key cards were still de rigueur in hotels, the first Blackberry device was being introduced to the world, and Alexa was a popular baby girl name.
 So much has changed since; let’s take a look at what the IoT means for hospitality.